The Pursuit of Beauty

-This selection process largely takes place at the Forevermark Diamond Institute.
-The Forevermark Diamond Institute benefits from being part of The De Beers Group of Companies, which has over 125 years of diamond expertise.
-At the Forevermark Diamond Institute, diamonds are assessed not only against the standard 4Cs, but also against a number of other criteria that can have a significant effect upon the beauty of a diamond.
+This selection process largely takes place at the De Beers Group Institute of Diamonds.
+The De Beers Group Institute of Diamonds benefits from being part of De Beers Group, which has over 130 years of diamond expertise.
+At the De Beers Group Institute of Diamonds, diamonds are assessed not only against the standard 4Cs, but also against a number of other criteria that can have a significant effect upon the beauty of a diamond.

 We sometimes see two diamonds with the same high grades for clarity, cut or colour and select one while rejecting another, as it does not have the brilliance that a truly beautiful diamond should have.

-That's what makes a Forevermark diamond so special and different from any other diamond, whatever a grading report might say about its 4Cs.
+That's what makes a De Beers Forevermark diamond so special and different from any other diamond, whatever a grading report might say about its 4Cs.

 - The rough diamond itself must be of superior quality even before it is cut and polished.